Advanced R answers

 geom_point()

-## Warning: Removed 4 rows containing missing values (geom_point).
+Warning: Removed 4 rows containing missing values or values outside the scale range

 Exercise 2 - Filtering and Selecting with dplyr